Enriched $\infty$-operads: Enriched -Operads as Segal Presheaves

 We now want to define an enriched version of Barwick's \emph{Segal operads}, which we refer to as \emph{Segal presheaves} on $\DF$.
 Before we do this, let us first recall Barwick's definition: \begin{definition} A presheaf $\xxO\colon \simp^\op_\mathbb{F}\to \xS$ is called a \emph{Segal presheaf} if the canonical map

 is an equivalence for every $I \in \DF$.
 In this case we also say that $\xxO$ satisfies the \emph{Segal condition}; we write $\PSh_{\xSeg}(\DF)$ for the full subcategory of $\PSh(\DF)$ spanned by the Segal presheaves. \end{definition} Just as Segal spaces model $\infty$-categories, Segal presheaves on $\DF$ model $\infty$-operads.
 In the latter case we identify $\mathcal{O}(\xfc_n)$ with the space of multimorphisms with $n$ source objects and one target object.
-The Segal condition identifies $\mathcal{O}(I)$ for $I \in \DF$ as a composable tree of such multimorphisms, and the functor $\mathcal{O}$ tells us how to compose this data to a single multimorphism in a homotopy-coherently associative manner.
+The Segal condition identifies $\mathcal{O}(I)$ for $I \in \DF$ as the space of composable trees of such multimorphisms of shape $I$, and the functor $\mathcal{O}$ tells us how to compose this data to a single multimorphism in a homotopy-coherently associative manner.

 \begin{remark} In the paper \cite{bar} Barwick introduced the theory of \emph{operator categories}.
 Speaking somewhat informally, we can think of an operator category as encoding the operations and coherences for a family of algebraic structures; key examples are the category $\mathbb{F}$ of finite sets and the category $\mathbb{O}$ of finite ordered sets.
 For every operator category $\Phi$, Barwick defines a category $\simp_\Phi$ (see \cite[Definition 2.4]{bar}) whose objects encode the tree-like structures of composable operations in $\Phi$.
 The category $\DF$ defined above is a special case of this, and Definition~\ref{def:SegPsh} can be extended to the more general notion of Segal presheaves on $\simp_{\Phi}$ as in \cite[Definition~2.6]{bar} (where these are called \emph{Segal $\Phi$-operads}).
 Our work on enriched Segal presheaves on $\DF$ in this and the next section has an obvious variant for a general operator category $\Phi$, but we have chosen to state our results only for the most important case of symmetric operads in order to present the underlying idea as transparently as possible.
-Moreover, for all operator categories except $\mathbb{F}$ and $\mathbb{O}$, we do not know an analogue of the dendroidal category, which prevents us from generalizing the results of the last two sections. \end{remark}
+Moreover, the lack of a good replacement for the dendroidal category for arbitrary operator categories (except $\mathbb F$ and $\mathbb O$) prevents us from generalizing the results of the last two sections. \end{remark}